Sensaciones desde Pueblos Remotos Fuencaliente

 Gustavo Díaz

-We started the activities with Gustavo (living rust) that gave us a different vision of the environment through a small walk to his house.
-The learning of the road was to collect 'garbage and waste' from which we detach us too easily.
-With this waste, Gustavo taught us what his 'vision' of art is and to use these pieces that are in the landscape to create it.
+We began our activities with Gustavo (Herrumbre Vivo), who gave us a different perspective on the environment through a short walk to his home.
+The lesson along the way was to collect the 'trash and waste' that we so easily discard.
+With this waste, Gustavo showed us his vision of art and how to use these elements found in the landscape to create it.

 See this post on Instagram